-How can I treat severe low blood sugar?
+How can I treat my child's severe low blood sugar?

-To treat a severe low blood sugar, you will need help from another person.
+To treat a severe low blood sugar, your child will need help from another person.
 Always have glucagon on hand.
-Glucagon is a shot that will raise your blood sugar level.
+Glucagon will raise your child's blood sugar level.
 It comes in a kit for injection or in a nasal spray.
-Someone needs to know how to use it to give it to you.
+You and others need to know how to use it to be able to give it to your child.

+Glucagon

-Train the people you live with and a co-worker on how to give a glucagon shot.
-They can train in the doctor's office or practice with a vial and syringe.
-Glucagon helps raise blood sugar levels if you are not able to eat drink or if you have passed out.
-It raises sugar levels by signaling the liver to release stored sugar.
-My blood sugar was so low, I passed out.
-My mom had to call 911.
-The paramedics took me to the hospital.
-If I had glucagon at home, I could have avoided a trip to the hospital.
+helps raise blood sugar levels if you are not able to eat drink or if you have passed out.
+If raises sugar levels by signaling the liver to release stored sugar.

+My sons' blood sugar was so low he passed out.
+We had to call 911.
+The paramedics took him to the hospital.
+If we had glucagon, we could have avoided a trip to the hospital.